-The Mayor's Office of Criminal Justice Coordination seeks an operator to establish a Juvenile Assessment Center.
-The selected provider will work closely the Office of Criminal Justice Coordination, Office of Youth and Families, the selected Assessment Center Technical Assistance Provider, the Youth Justice Collaborative, and specifically the Orleans Parish Juvenile Court, to establish a local assessment center in accordance with best practices.
+The Mayor's Office of Criminal Justice Coordination seeks a technical assistance provider to support the establish of a Juvenile Assessment Center.
+The selected provider will work closely the Office of Criminal Justice Coordination, Assessment Center Operator, and Youth Justice Collaborative to align the Assessment Center operations with national best practices.